Computer Science Courses

 Special projects under staff supervision on advanced problems in numerical or non-numerical branches of computer science.
 May be taken more than once under different topics for a maximum of 6 semester hours.
 Prerequisite: consent of instructor.

 CS 698 - Directed Individual Studies in Computer Science

 Individual study in an area of computer science relevant to the student's professional goals and not covered in a formal course offered by the department.
 May be repeated twice for a maximum of 6 hours credit.
 Prerequisite: consent of the department.

 CS 699 - Thesis in Computer Science

 Computer science research and thesis preparation.
 Required of candidates choosing the thesis option.
-Total of 6 semester hrs. to be taken in one or two semesters.
-Prerequisite: Consent of department chair
+Total of 6 semester hours to be taken in one or two semesters.
+Prerequisite: consent of department chair.